 Herpes, like HPV, is very common in the United States, with the CDC estimating that one in six people in the US has genital herpes and more than half of the US population has oral herpes.
 Like HPV and other STDs, herpes is spread through intimate skin-to-skin contact, including vaginal, anal and oral sex, but also kissing, and any other activity in which infected skin is exposed to a sensitive area, such as the skin on your genitals, mouth and eyes.

 Many people with herpes don’t have outbreaks, or they may not have an outbreak until years after getting infected.
 When they do develop, herpes sores look like blisters which then break and turn into painful ulcers.
 They can appear on or around your genitals, including the vagina, vulva, cervix, anus, penis, scrotum, butt and thighs, as well as in or around your lips, mouth or throat.
 The virus is most infectious when an active outbreak is present, but you can still contract herpes from someone who has the virus but is asymptomatic or has never had an outbreak.
 The virus can live in the body for years before any symptoms occur.

 There is no cure for herpes, and the virus does not go away on its own.
 People who contract herpes have the virus for life.
 That being said, herpes is typically asymptomatic, except for periods referred to as “outbreaks” or “flare-ups.”
-Many people who have herpes will experience fewer and fewer outbreaks as time goes on, and the outbreaks will typically lessen in severity.
+Many people will experience fewer and fewer herpes symptoms as time goes on, and the outbreaks will typically lessen in severity.
 Medication is also available to mitigate the symptoms and duration of outbreaks.